purdurnr/frdmrw612_ota_mcuboot_client_wifi/25-03-RW612-wifi-client-memfault.md

 ### 1.1 Move application to boot space.
 Remove mcuboot
 The selected project includes an Https client and most of the code commonly found in a connected device.
 However, the default project includes a bootloader which adds complexity to the process.
 We can remove the bootloader requirement by moving the start of main to the boot location.
 The following steps show how to remove the 0x200000 reserved for the bootloader from the linker file.
+    - Change STACK_SIZE from 0x400 to 0x800.
+Data dumping is handled in exception handler, so the main stack should be large enough.
+    - Shrink the length of m_text by 0x8000, this region is reserved to save dumped data.
+    - Need to place objects in RAM, **like fsl_flexspi.c**, because these functions might be called when the flash is being programed or erased, so place them in RAM.
 1. Open RW610_flash.ld found in /armgcc of project
 2. Replace initial lines of linker file that specify the offset memory locations.
     ``` c++